 The Labour-led government moved after the election to tighten up the regulation of political finance, with Parliament passing the Electoral Finance Act 2007 (EFA).
 The government’s stated intention was to prevent the undue influence of money on electoral outcomes, while providing greater transparency and accountability on party and candidate election activity.
 However, the legislation proved highly controversial, as it was seen to be stifling freedom of expression and political debate in an election year.
 The EFA was repealed in 2009 by a parliamentary vote of 112 to 9 (with Labour supporting repeal).

 In December 2010 the National-led government introduced the Electoral (Finance Reform and Advance Voting) Amendment bill, which Parliament passed by a majority of 116 votes to 5.
 This legislation was the result of a more thorough and consultative policy-making process than the EFA, and proved much less controversial.
-In addition to law changes relating to electoral expenditure, the law gave New Zealanders the option of voting in advance of election day, which many did in the November 2011 elections.
+In addition to law changes relating to electoral expenditure, the law gave New Zealanders the option of voting in advance of election day, which many did in the November 2011 and September 2014 elections.